-New Probate Registry Fees 2017: In some situations we can cover the cost of the Probate Registry fee and recover it later from the Estate, once the funds are available*.
+New Probate Registry Fees 2017: In most situations we can cover the cost of the Probate Registry fee and recover it later from the Estate, once the funds are available*.

 *Providing that the Estate owns assets that can be liquidated.

 We will price match the cost of any like for like written Probate quote.